DavidQuigley/aardvark/README.md

 <img src="https://quigleylab.ucsf.edu/sites/g/files/tkssra5646/f/wysiwyg/AARDVARK.jpg" style="height: 169px; width:362px;"><br />

 AARDVARK is an R package that identifies reversion mutations in DNA sequence data.
-For motivation, you could read 2017 paper [Quigley et al. Cancer Discovery 2017](https://pubmed.ncbi.nlm.nih.gov/28450426/) where we demonstrated that a common form of PARP inhibitor resistance, called reversion mutations, can be detected in advanced prostate cancer by liquid biopsy.
+For motivation, you could read our 2017 paper [Quigley et al. Cancer Discovery 2017](https://pubmed.ncbi.nlm.nih.gov/28450426/) where we demonstrated that a common form of PARP inhibitor resistance, called reversion mutations, can be detected in advanced prostate cancer by liquid biopsy.

 AARDVARK was developed in the [Quigley lab](https://quigleylab.ucsf.edu) at UCSF.